The Ultimate Guide to Engineered Oak Flooring: What You Need to Know

 Board Construction

-Look for proper cross-ply construction that offers dimensional stability.
+Look for proper cross-ply construction, which provides dimensional stability.
 Poor construction can lead to boards bowing, cupping, or splitting over time.

 Finish Quality